-What is the difference between a PMP and a white list?
+What is the difference between a PMP and an allowed list?

-A whitelist is considered a different tactic than a PMP.
-A whitelist is when a buyer will identify sites that have historically performed well and use those for either the same campaign or future campaigns.
+An Allowed list is considered a different tactic than a PMP.
+An allowed list is when a buyer will identify sites that have historically performed well and use those for either the same campaign or future campaigns.

-You can select a whitelist tactic and apply that in the open marketplace.
+You can select an allowed list tactic and apply that in the open marketplace.
 However, with a PMP, that inventory would not be coming from the open marketplace.

 You mentioned geographic weather-based targeting.
 How does that work with PMPs?